Did you know 115 Billion tonnes of water flow in and out of the Bay Of Fundy twice every day?

-Hall's Harbour is named after Samuel Hall, an American privateer during the American Revolution who used the cove to raid settlements in the Annapolis Valley.
+Hall's Harbour is named after Samuel Hall, an American privateer who, during the American Revolution, used the cove to raid settlements in the Annapolis Valley.
 Now it's home to a Bay of Fundy fishing fleet and one of the largest lobster pounds in the world.
-Most importantly, it's unique size makes it ideal place to most fully witness the startling wonder of the tides of Fundy.